 Perhaps no animal symbolizes the majesty and wonder of Africa as does the noble elephant.
 These giant but extremely intelligent creatures are found in great concentrations at Amboseli Park, marching before the backdrop of iconic Mt.
 Kilimanjaro, and also seen in numbers reaching 1000 at Samburu Park to the north.
 Tsavo East shows off a unique aspect of elephant life – they love to roll in the park’s red-oxide soil giving them a dusty, rose-coloured coat.

 For sightings of wildebeest and zebra, nothing compares with the Great Wildebeest Migration at the Masai Mara Game Reserve for viewing virtual rivers of these invading grazers.
 Crossing over the Mara River, up to two million of them follow their yearly cycle of birth and survival as they traverse the park’s immense plains creating lines of wildlife that stretch to the horizon.
+We regularly operate safari tours that witness The Great Migration.

 Of course, a Kenya safari isn’t complete without time spent watching the antics of monkeys and baboons.
 You’ll find these curious and playful creatures at parks dense with montane, coastal, and tropical forests: